 So, what causes back pain?
 Back pain and other spine-related problems result from poor posture, poor workplace ergonomics, or bad sleeping habits.

 How to relieve back pain fast at home – Step by Step

 1. Core muscle exercise – The right way!

 Muscle tightness is one of the causes of low back pain.
 Notably, hip flexors, quads, and Hamstrings may shorten with time and thus cause muscle stretching and consequently lead to back pain.

 During the day, your back and abs support the lower pain.
 However, the muscles in these regions might not stretch enough.

 For a start, use an exercise ball for about 30 minutes and sit upright on it to stretch your core.

 You can use a mart or a carpeted floor for the core muscle exercises.
 Ensure to take deep and free breaths while exercising.

-Your exercise should target the core and the muscles to relieve spasm and tension causing the intense back pain.
+Your exercise should target the core and the muscles to relieve spasm and tension, causing intense back pain.

 Ensure to focus on the transversus abdominis, which are the most profound muscle in your abdominal, and which you can feel contracting whenever you cough.